UNCC-Autonomous-Quadrotor-Team/QR/README.md

 # UNCC Quadrotor #

+## Goal ##

 ## Structure ##

-The repository is divided into the following:
+The repository is divided into the major platforms for the quadrotor research: Arduino and RPi (Raspberry Pi).
-- *Make:* By running the make file, library paths will be made known to the compilers.
-- *Swarm* and *VisionSystem*: Libraries to the major components of the quadrotor project

 The folder structure is as follows:
 - UNCCQuadrotor (root)
+  - Arduino
+    - Assembly
+    - Libraries
+    - SourceCode
+      - Flight
+      - SerialCom (Serial Communication)
-  - Make
+      - Wireless
         - Swarm
+        - Safety
+  - RaspberryPi
+    - Assembly
-    - Implementations
+    - Libraries
-    - Includes
+    - MakePath
     - SourceCode
-    - Tests
-  - VisionSystem
-    - Implementations
-    - Includes
-    - SourceCode
+      - Vision
-    - Tests
+      - SerialCom (Serial Communication)

-## Organization of *Swarm* and *VisionSystem* ##
-Each of these folders have the following:
-- Implementations: Assemblies that implement files from *SourceCode*
-- Includes: All relevant libraries for the respective component of the project
-- SourceCode: 'Nuf said
-- Tests: Code that has been altered or created for the purpose of testing the system's behavior